 The evidence points to no, but the fact that it’s even a question demonstrates why his conflicts of interest are a problem.

 The president-elect’s filings with the Federal Election Commission offer the best (and only) glimpse into what he owns and owes.
-Here they are for the first time in a searchable, easy-to-read format.
+Here they are in a searchable, easy-to-read format.